nitratium/linux_survival_kit/Terminal.md

 * As you can guess, "-r" is an option for our command.
 This option tells our command to restart the computer after the shutdown.
 If we wouldn't type -r it would just shut the computer down.

 * **Arguments** are a type of input.
 Some commands take only one input while some takes more than one.
 Some commands take no inputs at all.
 Shutdown command takes a timing input for the shutdown.
-We have given "now" input to shutdown right now.
+We have given "now" input for shutting down "right now".

 * Some options may also take arguments.
 For example:
 ```